 Free Consultations and Contingency Fee Agreements

-From our Raleigh office, Maginnis Law offers free consultations to passengers injured in North Carolina motor vehicle collisions.
+Maginnis Howard offers free consultations to passengers injured in North Carolina motor vehicle collisions.
 If need be, we can travel to meet with you to discuss your case.
 If we are able to assist with your case, we will do so on a contingency fee basis.
 This means that you will not owe any attorneys’ fees unless and until we obtain a verdict or settlement for you.
-Our North Carolina law firm handles automobile crash cases throughout our state, including Raleigh, Durham, Chapel Hill, Cary, Fayetteville, Wilmington, Charlotte, Winston-Salem, Greensboro, and all the areas in-between.
-To speak with us about your case, see our contact page or email T. Shawn Howard.
+We handle automobile crash cases throughout our state, including Raleigh, Durham, Chapel Hill, Cary, Fayetteville, Wilmington, Charlotte, Winston-Salem, Greensboro, and all the areas in-between.
+To speak with us about your case, call us at (919) 526-0450 or send a confidential message through our contact page.